reimandlab/PACIFIC/README.md

    - `intr_P_C3`: interaction VS baseline + feat1 + feat2
 - By default, each feature in feat1 and feat2 is treated according the following instructions:
    - If it is categorical, it must be `factor` with two levels.
 In this case, the first and second levels are considered as 0 and 1, respectively.
 In other words, only the second level may contribute to any potential interaction.
-   - If it is continuous (`numeric`), it will be converted into high or low levels (within each iteraction of feature selection) based on `>` median or `<=` median, respectively.
+   - If it is continuous (`numeric`), it will be converted into high or low levels (within each iteraction of feature selection) based on `> median` or `<= median`, respectively.
 In this case, both high and low levels may contribute to any potential interaction.
 - Usually more than 1000 iterations is needed for stable results (depending on the complexity of the input data).